sozip/sozip-spec/sozip_specification.md

 3. Those headers MAY use extended fields.
 Typically for the [ZIP64](https://en.wikipedia.org/wiki/ZIP_(file_format)#ZIP64) extension if the compressed and/or uncompressed size of a file exceeds 4 GB.
-And/or the UTF-8 file name extension.
+And/or the "Info-ZIP Unicode Path Extra Field" file name extension.

 4. A SOZip writer MUST issue a call to ``deflate()`` [ZLib](https://www.zlib.net/manual.html) method with the ``Z_SYNC_FLUSH``